cezheng/Fuzi/README.md

 - Customizable date and number formatters
 - Some bugs fixes
 - More convinience methods for HTML Documents
+- Access XML nodes of all types (Including text, comment, etc.)
 - Support for more CSS selectors (yet to come)